curl/everything-curl/http-cookies.md

 a number of seconds) or it gets no expiry at all.
 A cookie without an expire time is called a "session cookie" and is meant to live for the duration of the "session" but not longer.
-A session in this aspect is typically thought to be the life time of the browser used to maneuver a site.
+A session in this aspect is typically thought to be the life time of the browser used to manoeuvre a site.
 When you close the browser you end your session.
 Doing HTTP operations with a command line client that supports cookies of course then begs the question when a session really ends...